Head of David Cameron’s legacy project paid £165k despite pay review pledge

 Mr Gifford had admitted that cuts were needed to make NCS pay for senior executives “better aligned to the third sector” and to “take into account market forces”.

-His comments formed part of an investigation by The Independent which revealed that the senior NCS team were being handed six-figure salaries despite dwindling youth participation in its activities and failing to meet government targets.
+His comments formed part of an investigation by The Independent that revealed that the senior NCS team were being handed six-figure salaries, despite dwindling youth participation in its activities and failing to meet government targets.

 But Mr Gifford’s salary - which is set by the NCS Trust Remuneration Committee and on which a government representative sits with a veto – has remained at £150,000, or £165,000 including benefits.
 Other members of the senior leadership also do not appear to have had their salaries cut.